desktopgame/tank-fight/readme.md

 # cmake-template
-this project is template of programming by c In particular,
+this project is template of programming by c/c++ In particular,
 specialized for cmake.

 # make